CheVeraId/domainauth-spec/draft-narea-domainauth.md

 Each organisation serves as an independent trust anchor, responsible for managing its own members and certificates.
 The DNSSEC infrastructure provides a secure foundation for verifying the authenticity of the organisation's public key.

-VeraId's self-contained verification model allows signature bundles to be verified independently, without requiring connectivity to the Internet or the organisation's infrastructure.
+DomainAuth's self-contained verification model allows signature bundles to be verified independently, without requiring connectivity to the Internet or the organisation's infrastructure.

 ## Trust Model

-VeraId's trust model differs significantly from traditional PKIs such as the one used for TLS:
+DomainAuth's trust model differs significantly from traditional PKIs such as the one used for TLS:

 1. **Domain-specific trust roots:** Each organisation is only able to issue certificates for itself and its members.
-Unlike traditional PKIs where any Certificate Authority can issue certificates for any domain, VeraId enforces a strict hierarchy where domain control is the only path to certificate issuance.
+Unlike traditional PKIs where any Certificate Authority can issue certificates for any domain, DomainAuth enforces a strict hierarchy where domain control is the only path to certificate issuance.
 2. **DNSSEC as the foundation:** Trust is anchored in DNSSEC, relying on the hierarchical nature of DNS to establish domain control.
 The chain of trust begins with the DNS root zone and extends through each DNS subdelegation to the organisation's domain.
 3. **Self-contained verification:** Signature bundles include all necessary information (DNSSEC chains, certificates) to allow completely offline verification.
-4. **Short-lived certificates:** VeraId favours short-lived certificates over revocation mechanisms, reducing complexity and vulnerability to disconnected operation.
+4. **Short-lived certificates:** DomainAuth favours short-lived certificates over revocation mechanisms, reducing complexity and vulnerability to disconnected operation.
 5. **Two signature types with different trust models:**
  - **Member signatures:** Produced by members using their private keys, these signatures cryptographically prove that a specific member created the content.
 The verification chain goes from DNSSEC to the organisation certificate to the member certificate to the signature.
  - **Organisation signatures:** Produced directly by organisations using their private keys, these signatures prove that the organisation vouches for the content.
 When including member attribution, the organisation claims (but does not cryptographically prove) that a specific member created the content.

-By relying on DNSSEC, VeraId inherits its security properties and limitations.
+By relying on DNSSEC, DomainAuth inherits its security properties and limitations.
 The protocol's trust is ultimately rooted in the DNS hierarchy, including the root zone and TLD operators.

 ## Key Components

-The VeraId protocol consists of the following core components:
+The DomainAuth protocol consists of the following core components:

-1. **VeraId TXT Record:** A DNS TXT record at `_veraid.<domain>` containing the organisation's public key information, including key algorithm, key ID type, key ID, TTL override, and optional service OID.
+1. **DomainAuth TXT Record:** A DNS TXT record at `_domainauth.<domain>` containing the organisation's public key information, including key algorithm, key ID type, key ID, TTL override, and optional service OID.
 2. **Organisation Certificate:** A self-issued X.509 certificate containing the organisation's public key.
 This certificate serves as the root Certificate Authority (CA) for all certification paths and digital signatures under the organisation's domain.
 3. **Member Certificates:** X.509 certificates issued by the organisation to individual users or bots.
 User certificates include the username in the Common Name field, whilst bot certificates use the at sign (`@`) as their Common Name.
-4. **DNSSEC Chain:** A serialised collection of DNS responses that provide cryptographic proof of the authenticity of the organisation's VeraId TXT record.
+4. **DNSSEC Chain:** A serialised collection of DNS responses that provide cryptographic proof of the authenticity of the organisation's DomainAuth TXT record.
 5. **Member Id Bundle:** A structure containing a member certificate, the issuing organisation certificate, and the DNSSEC chain necessary to verify the organisation's authority.
 6. **Signature Bundle:** A structure containing a CMS SignedData value, the organisation certificate, and the DNSSEC chain.
 There are two types of bundles, which determine the signer of the SignedData value:
   - **Member Signature Bundles** are signed by a member.